sasha-tkachev/cloudevents-spec/attrschema/spec.md

 ### Context Attributes
 Context Attributes [as defined in the CloudEvents specification][context-attributes]

-### Attrschema Document
-An Attrschema document, or simply a schema, is a JSON document used to describe attributes of a CloudEvent.

-A JSON Schema MUST be an object.

 ### Attrschema Objects and Keywords
 Object properties that are applied to the instance are called keywords,